Trump could get big 'bonus' shares in new social media firm

 The big drop Tuesday in Digital World's stock is a reminder to investors of the risks of investing in SPACs, companies whose stocks have a record of soaring and plunging.

-Even with the prospectus, investors are still largely in the dark about Trump's new company.
+Even with the new filing, investors are still largely in the dark about Trump's new company.
 It gave few details on who exactly will be running the day-to-day operations and no financial figures.

 IPO expert Ritter said the Trump company valuation is remarkable given the company has divulged so little and has virtually no assets.

-Note: This story has been corrected to show that the regulatory document was not “prospectus” but a “filing.”